(561) 270-0913

 This MDL aims to consolidate all cases before a single judge to promote consistency in discovery, streamline litigation, and increase the odds of a global settlement.
 The plaintiffs want to consolidate into an MDL that would be placed in the Northern District of California or the Eastern District of New York.

-On September 29th, the Joint Panel on Multidistrict Litigation (JPML) heard oral arguments for the plaintiff’s motion to consolidate all 87 Tylenol autism lawsuits.
+On September 29th, 2022, the Judicial Panel on Multi-district Litigation (JPML) heard oral arguments for the plaintiff’s motion to consolidate all 87 Tylenol autism lawsuits.
 The JPML has not made an official decision as of right now, but the size of this case continues to grow.

 More Tylenol autism lawsuits are being filed across multiple districts, with defendants including Walgreens, CVS, and Walmart.
 The case could escalate to one of the largest mass torts in United States history as parents look to recover compensation for failure to warn of Tylenol’s negative effects leading to autism and other neurodevelopmental disorders.